WSDOT notches another legal win over Highway 99 tunnel cost overruns after Bertha hit pipe

 The four-lane tube opened to traffic in early 2019.
 STP sought more than $600 million in payments for delay, beyond the $1.35 billion contract both sides signed in 2011.
 But Judge Carol Murphy limited the jury case to a maximum $300 million in Thurston County Superior Court.

-The new 30-page ruling, signed on Tuesday by three Washington state Court of Appeals judges based in Tacoma, upheld a December 2019 jury ruling in —County.
+The new 30-page ruling, signed on Tuesday by three Washington state Court of Appeals judges based in Tacoma, upheld a December 2019 jury ruling in Thurston County.
 Not only did STP lose its claim for $300 million, but owed WSDOT $57 million covering the state’s own costs during tunnel delays, jurors ruled.

 Appeals judges said Murphy gave proper jury instructions, or at least didn’t make errors.
 They rejected arguments that Murphy issued instructions that prejudiced jurors against STP.